-Craving salt may be a symptom of a health condition and not just a yearning for a mid-afternoon snack.
-Read on to learn what craving salt may mean for your body and what you can do to eat less of it.
+You may also feel a craving for salt.
+Read on to learn what this may mean for your body and what you can do to eat less salt.

-Salt gets a bad rap in the nutrition world.
-Too much salt can be unhealthy — even deadly — but too little salt can be dangerous also.
+Salt has a bad reputation in the nutrition world.
+Too much salt can be unhealthy — even deadly — but too little salt can also be dangerous.
 Salt is necessary for many bodily functions, including controlling muscles and maintaining fluid balance.

 You may crave salt as a symptom of a medical condition that requires treatment.
-That’s why you should never ignore a sudden craving.
+That’s why you should never ignore chronic cravings.
 Below are some conditions that may cause you to crave salt.

-Other signs of dehydration in addition to craving salt include:
+Other signs of dehydration or an electrolyte imbalance include:

 - cold, clammy skin